robjohncox/uwsgi-monitor-playground/research.md

 * You write a function that takes in a dictionary of HTTP metadata and a function used to push back a response.
 You can get the request URI, headers and any other request data easily, do your thing, and then use the response function to provide a response status code and response headers (including content type).
-Finally, you return the response content, HTML, JSON or whatever.
+Finally, you return the response content, HTML, JSON, whatever.
-* A small UWSGI configuration file wires this function to the app server
+* A small UWSGI configuration file wires this function to the UWSGI app server
 * A small NGINX configuration file wires the application to an external HTTP server and port.

 It was quick to write applications that